Ornate Corydoras

 Water Quality: Extremely sensitive to ammonia and nitrites, requires mature tanks.
 Suitable temperature: 22-26°C (72-79°F).
 Low hardness (GH 2-12) and a neutral-acidic pH (6.0 - 7.2).
 Important superficial but constant siphonings during water changes.

-Aquarium Reproduction: Often obtainable by inducing strong changes with pure fresh RO water and fatty diets.
+Aquarium Breeding: Often obtainable by inducing strong changes with pure fresh RO water and fatty diets.
 The "T" mating produces decidedly resistant and viscous eggs anchored to anubias or glass.
 Remove the breeding colony once the eggs are laid.

 Risks and Diseases: Critical vulnerability of the snout that suffers certain mutilation and putrefaction on rough gravel.
 Any medicine containing Malachite Green, Formalin, or Copper must be used below the recommended doses.